-If you do not want your natural ThermoWood cladding to weather to a grey hue, you could apply an oil which would prevent this weathering.
+If you wish to keep your claddings natural colour and do not want your ThermoWood cladding to weather to a grey hue, you will need to apply our Messmers UV Plus Oil for Cladding & Decking oil that would prevent this weathering.

-The advantage of thermally modified hardwoods is that you don’t need to do anything with it.
+The advantage of our thermally modified hardwoods is that you don’t need to do anything with it.
 You can simply install your cladding and leave it.
-Your decision to maintain your timber is purely down to personal choice, since weathering does not affect the durability of the material.
+Your decision to maintain your timber is purely down to personal choice since weathering does not affect the durability of the material.

 You can apply a range of finishes to your timber cladding.
 For example, we have a ThermoChar® range that offers different charred finishes.
-We also have an AtelierClad® range which offers different colour coated finishes.
-So ultimately, yes, you can apply a coating to your cladding, but it is all down to the type of material that you use.
-If you coat a cheap softwood, it will expand and contract, and then the paint will crack since the paint will not move with the changes in the board.
-The most important thing to consider in the UK is to have a very stable and durable timber, which will not expand, contract, twist and warp.
+We also have an AtelierClad® range which offers different colour-coated finishes.
+The most important thing to consider in the UK is to have very stable and durable timber, which will not expand, contract, twist, and warp.
 These properties will offer you the opportunity to incorporate a painted surface on a board that will last a long time.

 *The above project uses our AtelierClad® in the colour Carbonite.